CerisWhite/Lantern/README.md

   - Imports the files created by `ExportPals` and writes it to a new JSON file.
 (The formatting of the new file is atrocious; Please do not try to view it in an editor.)
 - `ExportInventory` | `node Lantern.js ExportInventory ./Level.sav.json ./Player.sav`
   - Exports the inventory containers for the selected character to `Save/Items/<Player Name>`

+#### Note: While the command `ImportInventory` exists, and works on normal items, it will break armor and weapons due to not setting data such as durability.
+Please do not use this until it is fixed unless you absolutely must.
 ---

 To use, install the `JSONStream` package with `npm install` and then use the commands listed above.
 Super easy.